Rarely Noticed VFR Chart Symbols

 If you look closely at a VFR chart you may notice some symbols that we don’t usually see every day.
 Keep in mind these symbols may not be shown on your local sectional chart, they may also show up on terminal area charts as well.

-Let’s take a look at the ones found in the Southwest area of the United States:
+Let’s take a look at the ones found mostly in the Southwest area of the United States along with a couple interesting symbols in Alaska:

 Below the sea